top of page

 REVIEWER AND RESIDENT FILM HISTORIAN

-Personally, Glenn is hiding from fans in Long Island, with his cat Boris and his vast collection of hard-to-find DVDs and Blue-rays.
-His fascination with artistically-inclined cinema and otherwise unloved, eclectic tourist attractions knows no bounds.
+Personally, Glenn is hiding from fans on Long Island with his cat, Theda (named for silent film goddess Theda Bara), along with his vast collection of hard-to-find DVDs and Blu-rays.
+His fascination with artistically inclined cinema and otherwise unloved eclectic tourist attractions knows no bounds.

 David Rosler